awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_nodejs.md

-# Developing a Custom Rule for AWS Config<a name="evaluate-config_develop-rules_nodejs"></a>
+# Custom Lambda Rules \(General Example\)<a name="evaluate-config_develop-rules_nodejs"></a>

-Complete the following procedure to create a custom rule\.
-To create a custom rule, you first create an AWS Lambda function, which contains the evaluation logic for the rule\.
-Then you associate the function with a custom rule that you create in AWS Config\.
+Complete the following procedure to create a Custom Lambda rule\.
+To create a Custom Lambda rule, you first create an AWS Lambda function, which contains the evaluation logic for the rule\.
+Then you associate the function with a Custom Lambda rule that you create in AWS Config\.

 **Important**
 As a security best practice when allowing AWS Config permission to invoke your Lambda function, we strongly recommend that you restrict access in the resource\-based policy for Lambda with `sourceARN` and/or `sourceAccountId` in the invoke request\.
 For more information, see [Security best practice for AWS Lambda resource\-based policy](#restricted-lambda-policy)\.